-The difference between curiosity and commitment applies to our personal and romantic life as much as to our business ventures, school degrees and it makes all the difference in the world if we are committed or just being curious.
+The difference between curiosity and commitment applies to our personal and romantic lives as much as to our business ventures and school degrees, and it makes all the difference in the world if we are committed or just curious.

-Curiosity is feeling things out and exploring, carefully looking for signs of danger, almost expecting some obstacle to appear and as it is with our minds, what see what we assume.
-Plus, it’s easier giving up than getting through, easier to hide than being rejected, easier to blame than to respect and easier pointing fingers than having a good look at yourself.
-When not fully committing to changing yourself (for the better) life will teach us rough lessons, until we get it, or we don’t (just yet).
+Curiosity is feeling things out and exploring, carefully looking for signs of danger, almost expecting some obstacle to appear, and as it is with our minds, we see what we assume.
+Plus, it’s easier to give up than get through, easier to hide than be rejected, easier to blame than to respect, and easier to point fingers than to have a good look at yourself.
+When you are not fully committed to changing yourself (for the better), life will teach us rough lessons until we get them, or we don’t (just yet).

 Swans commit for life

-Being committed means to do anything in your power to get the results you are looking for.
-Being curious is figuring out what those results might look like, meaning you don’t know yet what to go for—in a partnership, your family-life, your professional approach, or in spirituality.
-It took me ages to find out what the endgame is going to look like.
+Being committed means doing anything in your power to get the results you are looking for.
+Being curious means figuring out what those results might look like, meaning you don’t know yet what to go for—in a partnership, your family life, your professional approach, or in spirituality.
+It took me ages to find out what the endgame was going to look like.
 Regretting what we did not do when we are on our deathbeds is not the best feeling, right?
-Some people might think, who cares?
-I’ve looked back before as my life was flashing by and I thanked every single moment and being for the blessings I received.
+Some people might think, Who cares?
+I’ve looked back before as my life flashed by, and I thanked every single moment and being for the blessings I received.

-When you subscribe to the FREE Omananda Newsletter you receive valuable information with invitations to events, workshops, mastermind retreats and downloadable, educational, and entertaining media.
+When you subscribe to the FREE Omananda Newsletter, you receive valuable information, including invitations to events, workshops, mastermind retreats, and downloadable, educational, and entertaining media.